nburbank-givedirectly/xfer-followup/writeup/writeup.md

 ## Preliminary analysis on associations between demographic characteristics and spending outcomes

 We'd like to know whether there are associations between recipient demographic features and selected expense categories while adjusting for compositional differences across projects.
 Unfortunately, the number of response categories selected by recipients also varies by demographic factors.
 To address this, I modeled the inverse-weighted response counts instead of the raw counts, normalizing the differences in the number of category selections.
 Specifically, I fit a series of linear regression models, one for each expense outcome while controlling for project-specific effects.
-Each of these models examines the link between the probability of selecting a given expense category and the demographic characteristics of an "average" GD recipient.[^8] We can then compare coefficients across models to assess the relative strength of association between demographic factors and the selection of particular expense categories.
-(Full regression specification is in the appendix.)
+Each of these models examines the link between the probability of selecting a given expense category and the demographic characteristics of an "average" GD recipient.[^8] We can then compare coefficients across models to assess the relative strength of association between demographic factors and the selection of particular expense categories.[^9]

 The following table contains the top five regression coefficients, standard errors, and p-values for gender and recipient age predictors fit within these 10 linear regression models, one for each higher level expense category outcome.